AmaanHUB/multi-machine-reverse-proxy/README.md

 ## Introduction

-Running a multi-virtual machine environment to make sure the Sparta app works.
+Running a multi-virtual machine environment to make sure the Sparta app works and set up a development environment.
 The two machines make up of a database and the app.

 ## Running
 * First clone the directory with `git clone`